 Becoming A Therapist: The Personality Factor

-Empathy is one of the most paramount traits which one must possess to become a therapist.
-Therapy involves sitting down with people, working with them, hearing their stories and helping them improve their lives.
+Empathy is one of the most paramount traits one must possess to become a therapist.
+Therapy involves sitting down with people, working with them, hearing their stories, and helping them improve their lives.
 A good therapist knows how to assist their patients in rising above issues in life and overcoming setbacks, difficulties, and other challenges that present themselves.
 Empathy cannot be taught, purchased, or earned in an educational facility.
 One either has empathy, or they don't.

 It's easy to be patient when everything is smooth sailing.
-A therapist's level of patience will be truly put to the test when they are confronted with someone who is dealing with deep, dark trauma and in need of help.
-A therapist's level of patience will be significantly tested when a patient is hesitant to open or when someone requires time before divulging into everything which attracted them to therapy.
+A therapist's level of patience will be truly put to the test when confronted with someone living with deep, dark trauma and in need of help.
+A therapist's patience will be significantly tested when a patient is hesitant to open up or when someone requires time before divulging into everything that attracted them to therapy.

-How a therapist communicates with their patient will largely determine how well the therapy session goes and whether improvements take place.
+How a therapist communicates with a patient will largely determine how well the therapy session goes and whether improvements take place.
 People who go to therapy can pick up on certain things from their therapist; if something feels off or if they are uncomfortable with how the therapist communicates, the therapy process is unlikely to go well, and the patient may cease working with that therapist altogether.

 Being organized is critical for anyone who wants to become a therapist.
 Individuals who choose therapy as a line of work are usually working with multiple patients.
 Therefore, they will need to keep track of and manage any paperwork, notes, or other documentation associated with their patients.
-Being organized saves therapists a lot of time, energy and potential disasters.
+Being organized saves therapists a lot of time, energy, and potential disasters.

 The Time Factor

-It takes time to be a great therapist, and it takes even more time to become a world-class therapist.
+It takes time to become a great therapist, and it takes even more time to become a world-class therapist.
 However, by having the proper education and the right personality traits and skill sets, therapists will have the opportunity to learn, grow, and perfect their craft in this profession.

 All these factors are very important for anyone to know if they are serious about pursuing a career in therapy.

-No matter who you are or what your line of work is, therapy is valuable, especially if you are having a tough time or going through something trying or challenging in life.
+No matter who you are or your line of work, therapy is valuable, especially if you are having a tough time or going through something trying or challenging in life.
 If this sounds like you, then don't hesitate to reach out to a counselor.
 Research shows that electronically delivered therapy is as effective as traditional face-to-face counseling, which makes it an incredibly convenient option.
 This study, conducted by Brigham Young University researchers, found that technology-based therapy provides other added benefits, too, including “lower cost, no travel time, easy access, no waitlists, and trackable progress.”

 Asking for assistance and guidance is always the first step to making the rest of your life the best of your life.
 You can get started with BetterHelp by clicking here.